ryanpeh/SmartNUS/docs/UserGuide.md

 **Required Parameters:**
 * `qn/` The multiple choice question statement
 * `opt/` The incorrect choices.
-Exactly 3 input in total.
+Exactly 3 inputs in total.
 * `ans/` The correct choice.
-Exactly 1 in total.
+Exactly 1 input in total.
 * `i/` The importance of the question for the user.
 An integer between 1 and 3.
 3 signifies the highest importance and 1 signifies the lowest importance.

 **Optional Parameters:**